 - New to snorkeling and/or poor swimmer.

-- Water entry easy sandy bottom fish/turtles close to shore.
+- Water entry easy with a sandy bottom

 - No current, protected bay.

-While Maui beaches offer some of the best snorkeling in the world, some of the best spots are only accessible by boat or strong swimmers.
+While Maui snorkel beaches offer some of the best snorkeling in the world, a few of the best spots are only accessible by boat or strong swimmers.
 There are plenty of tours available for those looking for a unique snorkeling experience with expert guides.
-Here are a few ideas to get to those harder to reach spots.
+The most popular off shore snokeling is the Molokini Crater.

 A kayak is the most efficient self-powered water craft.
 You can move across the water efficiently and have a stable platform to leave your gear and relax on after an exploration of the reefs.
 The best place for kayak and snorkeling tours are those that focus on harder to reach areas like the edge of Honolua Bay, Olowalu Turtle Cleaning Station and Makena Turtle Town.
 Standing up on a paddle board gives you a perspective that is just awesome of our reefs.
 Looking down on clear, calm days, you see all the reef life, in it's undisturbed abundance.
 It makes you want to dive right in.
 First-timers learning curve is quick so you will be sure to have a good time on a SUP Snorkel Tour.
 This Hawaiian Outrigger Canoeing uniquely experience comes with a little bit of cultural education which makes what you see on the reef so much more interesting.
 Canoe out to some of the same spots as you would a kayak except that you can have fun as a group, even do some Canoe surfing too!
 There are a lot of advantages to a small raft.
 Especially those that leave from the Kihei Boat Ramp.
 The distance to Molokini is a lot shorter and the rafts can go faster than the boats coming out of the main harbor.
 A Molokini Snorkeling Tour with Redline Rafting takes you not only inside the crater where the other boats go but to the backside as well.
 Snorkeling the wall and riding the Hawaiian Elevator is very cool addition to swimming inside the submerged crater.